 Professional and Technical Standards

 As identified in the bulletin section The Role of the Divinity School, the principal purpose of Duke Divinity School is professional education for the Christian ministry, which in today’s world is manifested in a variety of forms.
-Although the conventional and inherited styles of ministry are now undergoing change, the school curriculum continues to prepare students for the informed and discriminating exercise of the church’s historic offices through the ministry of word, sacrament, order, service, pastoral care, and teaching.
-The school believes these offices will remain, although the form and context of the local church may change.
+Although the conventional and inherited styles of ministry are constantly changing, the school curriculum continues to prepare students for the informed and discriminating exercise of the church’s historic offices through the ministry of word, sacrament, order, service, pastoral care, and teaching.
+The school believes these offices will continue to be relevant within the contemporary landscape.

 With this in mind, Duke Divinity School prepares students for the mature performance of their vocation in community.
-The school hopes to develop in each graduate a disciplined intelligence that is informed by sound learning and equipped for worthy professional service.
-It seeks to form leaders whose character reflects the integrity, qualities, and vision of the Christian Gospel.
-Its resources are offered to students with a diversity of ministerial aims.
-The school also aspires, by recruitment and financial support, to prepare persons for ordination or lay professional vocations in churches.
-In all its endeavors, the school aims to serve Jesus Christ through service to the church and to the world.
+The school hopes to develop in each graduate a disciplined intelligence that is informed by sound learning and equipped for faithful professional service.
+The school seeks to cultivate the spiritual lives of students and to form leaders whose character reflects the integrity, qualities, and vision of the Christian Gospel.
+Its resources are offered to students with a diversity of ministerial aims, including those who are preparing for ordination or lay professional vocations in churches.
+In all its endeavors, the school aims to glorify the Triune God through service to the church, academy, and world.

 To fulfill the role and purpose of Duke Divinity School, all candidates applying for admission must meet the requirements and expectations of the school’s curriculum.
 A student needs a specific set of minimum attributes in order to succeed.
 All students, with or without reasonable accommodations, must meet the requirements and expectations listed below.